flonadb/flonadb/README.md

 **Note** that you don't always need the last 2 dependencies, below is the explanation of the purpose of each dependency, which should guide you to make the correct decision when selecting which ones you need.
 - `flona-driver-final`**(Required)**: Provides the basic Flona features i.e. JDBC driver, FlonaDataSource, dynamic reloading, masking and the [File Proxy](#file-proxy).
-It is a simple jar and the code is written against the standard JDK library only therefore it comes with no extra transitive dependencies.
+It is a simple jar and the code is written against the standard JDK library only therefore, it comes with no extra transitive dependencies.
 - `flona-driver-ext-final`**(Optional)**: Provides some useful extensions to the driver like connection pooling and an alternative polling file watcher to the built-in one that is provided by the standard Flona driver, it is based on [Apache commons-io](https://commons.apache.org/proper/commons-io), these polling file watchers can be used in situations where the WatchService based watcher does not work e.g. in containerized environments.
-When this dependency is present on the classpath, Flona automatically defaults to the common-io based file watcher when the polling watcher is enabled.
+When this dependency is present on the classpath, Flona automatically defaults to the `common-io` based file watcher in case the polling watcher is enabled.
 For more details on toggling between polling and using the WatchService please see [Dynamic Configuration](#dynamic-configuration).
 Because the code is written against third some party libraries, it comes with extra transitive dependencies.
-- `flona-db-ext-final`**(Optional)**: Provides the [Remote Proxy](#remote-proxy).
+- `flona-db-ext-final`**(Optional)**: Provides the [Remote Proxy](#remote-proxy), this also comes with extra transitive dependencies.

 ### Requirements
 - Java 17.